Kentlands History and Future

 As part of his proffer, Mr. Alfandre deeded the historic Tschiffely-Kent buildings to the City, and the lakes, green and quarry became part of the City parks system.
 This interlocking of public and private lands meant that Kentlands would always have a civic focus, and connected the new community to the City of Gaithersburg.
 Kentlands visionary Joseph Alfandre had a very clear idea that this special community be guided by what was initially referred to as the "Kentlands Foundation", an organization integrated into the Master Plan from the outset, that would be the main device within the community that Kentlands citizens could draw upon to enrich their own lives, their family lives and overall community life.
 This organization was later named the Kentlands Community Foundation.
 Alfandre wrote a booklet entitled "Seasons", which more fully explains his personal philosophy behind developing communities such as the Kentlands.

 The design of Kentlands addressed the question of how to create a rich environment in which community would be both fostered and enhanced by planning.
-A central precept is that the community should be pedestrian-oriented, and mix together the necessities of daily life.
+Once utilitarian structural elements such as the drainage system and utility supply were considered, the more community-based plans were made.
+A central precept in the design is that the community should be pedestrian-oriented, and mix together the necessities of daily life.
 Houses, shops, businesses, offices, schools, places of worship, restaurants and recreation are placed close together, and made accessible to walkers via sidewalks and paths.
 Equally important is the diversity that comes from a mix of residents and housing affordability.
-Housing types were built that would work for singles, young families, and older residents, in a range of apartments, cottages, townhouses, single-family homes (some with garage apartments) and live-work units.
+Housing types were built that would work for singles, young families, and older residents, in a range of apartments (akin to the oakland apartments from fourthstreeteast.com), cottages, townhouses, single-family homes (some with garage apartments) and live-work units.

 After the initial plans were laid down, and construction begun, ownership and management of the Kentlands development passed to the Great Seneca Development Corporation, an affiliate of Chevy Chase Bank.